janiework-ctrl/Google-Data-Analytics-Cyclistic-Study/README.md

 To prepare the data for thorough analysis, I executed a rigorous data-cleaning process structured within SQL to guarantee accuracy, consistency, and data integrity.

 **Technical Environment Selection**
-The cumulative volume of data to process across the 12-month period exceeds 5 million rows.
+The cumulative volume of data to process across the 12-month period exceeds **5 million rows**.
 Traditional spreadsheet software like Excel or Google Sheets cannot handle datasets of this magnitude effectively due to row limitations.
-Consequently, I chose to perform all data wrangling and processing using SQL via DB Browser for SQLite.
+Consequently, I chose to perform all data wrangling and processing using **SQL via DB Browser for SQLite**.

 **Initial Integrity Control**
 Before importing the raw data, a comprehensive chronological sweep was performed:
-Anomaly Correction: A naming inconsistency was identified in the January 2026 folder, which contained a file accidentally labeled "January 2025".
+- **Anomaly Correction**: A naming inconsistency was identified in the January 2026 folder, which contained a file accidentally labeled "January 2025".
 After inspecting the internal file metadata, the data was confirmed to belong to 2026.
 The folder was renamed properly to prevent chronological skewing.

 **Data Consolidation and Harmonization (Merging)**
 The 12 monthly CSV files were merged into a single comprehensive master table named all_trips_combined.